seamplex/feenox/doc/sds.md

  * actively developed and updated,
  * very well known in the industry and academia.

-Moreover, PETSc and SLEPc are scalable through the [MPI standard](https://www.mcs.anl.gov/research/projects/mpi/standard.html).
+Moreover, PETSc and SLEPc are scalable through the [MPI standard](https://www.mcs.anl.gov/research/projects/mpi/standard.html) (further discussed in @sec:scalability).
 This means that programs using both these libraries can run on either large high-performance supercomputers or low-end laptops.
 FeenoX has been run on

  - Raspberry Pi
  - Laptop (GNU/Linux & Windows 10)